Nikhil-Dingane/Internship-Experience/README.md

 This is all about my internship experience at 'Krishagni Solutions Pvt Ltd'.
 I will not take it too much longer.
 I will try to put it as much as short.
 Because I know, most of us don't like to read the stuff except personal interest.
 So I will try to put it short.
-My English is not too good, hence there is a possibility of sentence building and grammar mistakes.
+My English is not too good, hence there is a possibility of mistakes in sentence building and grammar.

 This is my first internship.
 I can't forget my first assignment in my internship.
 I got it before the joining date.
 So I started to do a study about it and also I wrote the whole code of that assignment.
 (Of course, it was the whole source code in my point of view only).
 On the second day of the joining, I got that, I haven't talked with Boss and I wrote the whole source code.
 It was the first mistake.
 From this, the journey of making mistakes and learning from them got started.